 Variations

-Lamb rechta (Tlemcen western Algeria) substitutes lamb for chicken.
-Sweet rechta (rechta hloua) is a Mawlid dessert variant with cinnamon-sugar-broth and prunes.
-Modern Algiers restaurants serve individual bowls of rechta as starters in tasting menus.
-Diaspora versions sometimes use commercial vermicelli when hand-rolled noodles aren't possible.
+Lamb rechta (Tlemcen, western Algeria) substitutes lamb for chicken.
+Sweet rechta (rechta hloua) is a Mawlid dessert version, the noodles bathed in a cinnamon-sugar syrup with prunes.
+Modern Algiers restaurants serve individual bowls of rechta as a starter on tasting menus.
+Diaspora cooks sometimes use commercial vermicelli when hand-rolled noodles aren't possible.

 On the Palate